-Natural hair styles are endless but there is one tried and true hairdo that will always be top choice — the perfect twist-out.
-Hair twists are not only a great protective style, they’re also funky and fab.
-But what’s more fab about this low-maintenance hairdo are the glorious spiral curls you get once you unravel the twists.
+Natural hairstyles are endless but there is one tried and true hairdo that will always be the top choice—the perfect twist-out.
+Hair twists are not only a great protective style, but they’re also funky and fab.
+What’s even more fab about this low-maintenance hairdo are the glorious spiral curls you get once you unravel the twists.
 Twist-outs are fun and beautiful, but they don’t always come out the way we want them to.
 Common twist-out problems include frizz and lack of curl definition.
 Now don’t get it twisted, just because these issues are common does not mean it has to happen to you!
 Check out our surefire guide on how to achieve a perfect twist-out every single time.

 Step 1: Section Your Hair